• Skip to primary navigation

 DISCLOSURE: In order for me to support my knowledge-sharing/writing/blogging activities, I occasionally may receive monetary compensation for my endorsement, recommendation, testimonial and/or link to any products or services from this article.
 However, I only recommend products or services I have personally used myself and trust.

-1. Tomi Moore says
+Tomi Moore

 hi andrea! i hope you’re well. i have read that beeswax isn’t good to use with cloth diapers. the article said it decreases the clothes’ ability to absorb. have you heard that before? what do you think?